June 24 - July 6, 2018 - Two Week Camp

 Rebecca Weaver, Adjunct Instructor of Voice at AU and completing doctoral studies in voice at the Eastman School of Music, teaches voice for actors and presents master classes at the institute.
 She invigorates the institute curriculum through teaching health and care of voice for performers, and can be reached via email.

-When students are not in workshop sessions or rehearsals, they are supervised by specially-trained Camp Counselors who serve as mentors, positive role models and friends.
-To ensure everyone has a safe, healthy and enjoyable time on campus, summer students are expected to abide by the University's summer programs rules & regulations.
+When not in workshop sessions or rehearsals, campers are supervised by specially-trained Camp Counselors who serve as mentors, positive role models and friends.
+To ensure everyone has a safe, healthy and enjoyable time on campus, summer participants are expected to abide by the University's summer programs rules & regulations.

-Students stay in secure University residence halls dedicated to summer campers (2 per room) and must bring their own pillows, blankets and bed/bath linens for the week (bed linens must fit the extra-long twin residence hall beds).
+Campers stay in secure University residence halls dedicated to summer camps (2 per room) and must bring their own pillows, blankets and bed/bath linens for the 2 weeks (bed linens must fit the extra-long twin residence hall beds).
 Males and females are housed in separate halls.
 Laundry facilities are available in each hall at no charge.
 Camp Counselors will be on-site in the residence halls at all times.

 Delicious, all-you-can-eat, cafeteria-style meals are served in the campus dining hall.
 Our Dining Services chefs do an excellent job in accommodating campers with food allergies and other special requirements.

 The camp fee is $1,995 (includes a $200 deposit).
 This covers tuition, supervision, program materials, field trip, recreational activities, room and board from dinner on the first day through lunch on the last day.

 The $200 deposit must be submitted with the application.
 Full payment of the balance is due by June 1, 2018.